 Kids love California for its beaches and its theme parks—but also for its ingenuity.
 After all, this is where their favorite TV shows and movies are made, and where a lot of their favorite gadgets have been created.
 And just like the farms that dot the Golden State, California’s brains and talent are a sustainable crop—so your child can take home some of that wisdom and savvy.
 On your next California family vacation, treat your child to a cool class or camp—ranging from one-hour animation or cooking lessons to family sleepovers at a zoo or even weeklong filmmaking camps.
 (Granted, plenty of kids want to learn how to surf or skateboard in the Golden State—and we have some great tips on where to do that too.)
-Brainstorm with your family on our list of fun learning vacations.
+Explore our list of fun learning vacations and download our free printable Kid's Guide to California from Little Passports for even more kid-approved destinations!

 Cook Like a Celebrity Chef